reflexive-communications/hu.es-progress.number-grouping/README.md

 ## Known limitation

+Number of decimals displayed can't be set.

-If a value is zero, nothing will be displayed
+If no decimals are displayed and a value is zero, nothing will be displayed.